 Keeping it simple pays.
-In general, the vast majority of customers install the simplest possible system on their roofs because this allows for the best return on investment.
-You can get real fancy with solar photovoltaic (PV), but costs rise fast.
+In general, the vast majority of customers install the simplest possible solar photovoltaic (PV) system on their roofs because this allows for the best return on investment.
+You can get real fancy with residential or commercial solar in Peoria or surrounding cities, but costs rise fast.
 You can choose to put a “skirt” around your solar panels, for example, to hide the underlying mounting frames and improve the appearance, but you pay extra for this option, and the production suffers as well because the panels operate at a hotter temperature (the skirt prevents cooling breezes).
 Stick with proven, field-tested equipment that’s as simple as your situation merits and you’ll achieve the best return on investment.
-Cool Blew Electric & Solar’s experts can advise you as to what system will best meet your needs for the best return on investment.
+If you’re considering solar panels, Peoria-based Cool Blew Electric & Solar can advise you as to what system will best meet your needs for the best return on investment.

 Solar photovoltaic (PV) systems are not particularly complex.
 First there are panels, which collect the sunlight and turn it into electricity.
 The DC signals are fed into an inverter, which converts the DC into grid-compatible AC power (which is what you use in your home).
 Various switch boxes are included for safety reasons, and the whole thing is connected via wires and conduit.